gadanidis/cardinal/README.md

 The format for a vote is `candidate: vote` (space optional), where `candidate` is an arbitrary string and `vote` is one of `Support`, `Oppose`, `Abstain`.

-`sample.txt` in this repository shows an example ballot file with two ballots.
+The file `sample.txt` in this repository is an example ballot file with two ballots.